Long ago, I desperately wanted a specific person to acknowledge her role in a difficult experience from my past.

 Except I wasn’t.

-I only wanted to feel heard because I thought it would help me heal and move on.
+I thought feeling heard would help me heal and move on.

-Somehow, in realizing this, I was able to release her from my belief that I needed her acknowledgement in order to move on.
+Somehow, in realizing this, I was able to release her from my belief that I needed her acknowledgement in order to heal.

 I realized I had to hear myself.